-[This is a continuation from the previous post].
-In the following post, I will address Chiron in 10th House, Chiron in Capricorn, or Chiron in aspect to Saturn; Chiron in 11th House, Chiron in Aquarius, or Chiron in aspect to Uranus; and Chiron in 12th House, Chiron in Pisces, or Chiron in aspect to Neptune:
+[This is a continuation of the previous post].
+In this article I will address Chiron in 10th House, Chiron in Capricorn, or Chiron in aspect to Saturn; Chiron in 11th House, Chiron in Aquarius, or Chiron in aspect to Uranus; and Chiron in 12th House, Chiron in Pisces, or Chiron in aspect to Neptune:

 Chiron in 10th House / Chiron in Capricorn / Chiron in aspect to Saturn:

-The individual may feel that he or she has “disappointed” a parental figure, a hypothetical “higher power”, or his or her own “superego” which constantly demands excellence and achievement.
-With Chiron on the apex of the birth chart, one may literally feel “awkward” in “climbing” the social ladder or attaining a “higher” status in life.
-Alternatively, the human need for “excellence” may prompt a feeling of “pity” in the individual, through which he or she may be able to connect to higher hopes and dreams of others, and consequently become a vehicle for their glory.
+The individual may feel that he or she has “disappointed” a parental figure, a hypothetical higher power, or his or her own superego that constantly demands excellence and achievement.
+With Chiron on the apex of the birth chart, one may literally feel awkward in climbing the social ladder or attaining a higher status in life.
+Alternatively, the human need for excellence may prompt a feeling of pity in the individual, through which he or she may be able to connect to higher hopes and dreams of others, and consequently become a vehicle for their glory.

-If Chiron is on the MC, there may exist a “rupture” in one’s relation to the notions of “power”, “father” or “divine”.
-This may, in some cases, take the concrete form of psychological issues around a father figure (specially identifying with, or tolerating out of “pity”, the “wounded” aspects of a father figure), or it may signify a life-long attempt to “heal” the self or others with regards to the mentioned concepts.
+If Chiron is on the MC, there may exist a “rupture” in one’s relation to power, the father, or the divine.
+This may, in some cases, take the concrete form of psychological issues around a father figure (specially identifying with the “wounded” aspects of a father figure, or tolerating them out of pity).
+This may subsequently signify a life-long attempt to “heal” the self and others regarding the above-mentioned concepts.

 Our relation with the “divine” starts in the Ninth House but culminates in the Tenth House.
-“Belief” in God as an “il-logical” notion requiring absolute “faith” is a Ninth House matter, whereas “respecting” God “logically” and feeling “protected” by Him or Her as a “surrogate parent” is a Tenth House issue.
-Chiron in the Tenth House may thus symbolize a degree of incapability to truly “let go and let God”, as if the individual’s capacity for being “fathered” has been somehow compromised, regardless of how the actual father or father figure may have behaved, or how the individual has indeed related to authority figures throughout his or her life.
+The belief in the concept of God as an “il-logical” notion requiring absolute faith is a Ninth House matter, whereas respecting God “logically” and feeling protected by Him or Her as a “surrogate parent” is a Tenth House issue.
+Chiron in the Tenth House may thus symbolize a degree of incapability to truly “let go and let God” as if the individual’s capacity for being “fathered” has been somehow compromised, regardless of how the actual father or father figure may have behaved, or how the individual has indeed related to other authority figures throughout his or her life.